How To Optimize Your Off Page Seo Strategy To Drive More Traffic

 On-page SEO is improving the quality of your website content to make it more attractive to search engines.

 Off-Page SEO refers to offsite activities that help improve a website’s ranking in search engines by increasing its visibility online.
-These include link building, social media activity, etc. A good example would be guest blogging, where you write articles for other sites or blogs, which then send backlinks to your own website or blog and other types of external links that point to your site from different sources across the internet.
+These include link building, social media activity, etc. A good example would be guest blogging, where you write articles for other sites or blogs, which then send backlinks to your website or blog and other types of external links that point to your site from different sources across the internet.

 On-Page SEO